Woman says she was victim, not enabler, of Iowa agency boss

 Through tears, the mother of two added: “I thought by not providing my personal experience, I could protect my family, my co-workers and my staff and not pile on IFA.”

 Weinhardt said he told Lawrence when they met for a voluntary interview that she could share details of any harassment confidentially, but that he also wanted to ask her about Jamison’s behavior toward the two complainants.
-Weinhardt, a prominent attorney, said Thursday that Lawrence declined to speak about any topic, saying she “anticipated litigation.”
+Weinhardt said Thursday that Lawrence declined to speak about any topic, saying she “anticipated litigation.”

-Lawrence said she attended meetings with state officials on Wednesday and Friday where she answered questions and expressed her frustration with the report.
-She said state is considering her request to reopen the investigation and revise the report, which she said “was defamatory toward me.”
+Lawrence said she attended meetings with state officials Wednesday and Friday where she answered questions and expressed frustration with the report.
+She said they are considering her request to reopen the investigation and revise the report, which she said “was defamatory toward me.”

 Lawrence was hired by the program in 2012 and promoted by Jamison to interim director in 2015, then permanent director.
 Jamison’s behavior got progressively worse, she said.